Aswaic/Project1/README.md

 ## Enhancements with API

 ### Enriched metadata (API)
-Using Google Books API and ISBN, I retrieved:
+Using Google Books API and ISBN, we retrieved:
 - Descriptions
 - Categories
 - Ratings